 Key Competencies and Objectives

-Upon graduation from master’s programs in data science, students be proficient in skill sets including, but not limited to:
+Upon graduation from master’s programs in data science, students can expect to be proficient in skill sets including:

 - Developing innovative design and research methods